NedyUdombat/nedyudombat/README.md

 # 👋 Hola!
 If I may? 👋
 Finally got around to setting this up!
-I am a software engineer(Gun man) who gives bugs tough times and sleepless nights.
+I am a software engineer(Gun man) who gives bugs tough times and sleepless nights. (sike!!! :sweat_smile:).

 ⚡️ **What do I do, you ask?**
 - I am currently responsible for waging war against bugs at [Enle](http://enle.co/).